Leagify/blog/leagify/content/charts/nfl-draft-prospects-01.md

 * 301 - 400 : 1 point

 These big board rankings came from [DraftTek's Big Board](https://www.drafttek.com/Top-100-NFL-Draft-Prospects-2019.asp), which was last updated March 9, 2019.
 Only the value of the player's primary position was considered.

+The data is scraped, cleaned, and mushed together with a variety of code, which is available [here](https://github.com/Leagify/colly-draft-prospects) for viewing, if you're into that sort of thing.